Chart Color Schemes

 Educational outcomes in Jamisontown fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 16.6%, significantly lower than the Greater Sydney average of 38.0%.
+The area's university qualification rate is 16.6%, significantly lower than Greater Sydney's average of 38.0%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.2%, followed by postgraduate qualifications (4.0%) and graduate diplomas (1.4%).
-Trade and technical skills are prominent, with 41.2% of residents aged 15+ holding vocational credentials - advanced diplomas (11.1%) and certificates (30.1%).
+Bachelor degrees are the most common at 11.2%, followed by postgraduate qualifications (4.0%) and graduate diplomas (1.4%).
+Trade and technical skills are prominent, with 41.2% of residents aged 15+ holding vocational credentials – advanced diplomas (11.1%) and certificates (30.1%).

 Frequently Asked Questions - Education